Showing posts with label 2019. Show all posts

 Kermit would be proud!

 I've been given an opportunity to playtest the latest alpha v1.2 update of Frogs by Thomas Ilg.
 I previously got to play this cute game of strategic hopping which feels like a lifetime ago.
-Thankfully, Thomas didn't stop tinkering and made some improvements: faster code, additional Atari STe features and more interesting ideas - along with some I didn't like.
+Thankfully, Thomas didn't stop tinkering and made improvements: faster code, additional Atari STe features, and other interesting ideas (some I didn't like).

 For those who don't know, our game is based on the Commodore 64 original by Dr. Wuro Industries.
 Thomas is using the Blitter and DMA Audio plus the gameplay is faster with up to 4-players.
 Anyhow, I've had a play with the latest release and reported back my thoughts.
 That's always a worrying time but it was long before I was given an update.